 According to the CDC, there is no evidence suggesting you can be infected with COVID-19 through drinking water.
 Drinking fountains and water bottle refill stations on campus can remain open.
 However, we suggest they only be used for filling bottles and cups, rather than drinking directly from the fountain.
 Instructional signs will be installed at the water fountains and the bottle fill stations.

 What should I do if I feel sick?

 All staff/faculty working on-site in support of critical operations should follow these steps:

-- If you have ANY symptoms (cough, runny nose, sore throat, shortness of breath or fever), you may not work.
+- If you have ANY symptoms, including one or more of the following: cough, shortness of breath or difficulty breathing, fever, chills, repeated shaking with chills, runny nose or new sinus congestion, muscle pain, headache, sore throat, fatigue, new GI symptoms, or new loss of taste or smell, you may not work.
 Call the Duke COVID hotline* (919-385-0429 option 1 for employees) for assessment and COVID-19 testing, and wear a mask.
 By contacting the hotline, you will register with Employee Health and must complete the Duke employee survey that will be sent to your email.
 Employee Health will contact you within 24 hours.